cellsjs/piscosour/docs/developers/guides/02-steps.md

 Array of contexts which step can be executed.

-- It is mandatory
+- It is mandatory.
-- Array of string expected
+- Array of string expected.
+- Could be "*" that means that apply for all contexts.

 Example: `"contexts": [ "context1", "context2" ]`